sferik/t-ruby/README.md

 `t` as that user.
 To authorize multiple accounts, simply repeat the last step, signing into Twitter as a different user.

+**NOTE**: If you have problems authorizing multiple accounts, open a new window in your browser in incognito/private-browsing mode and repeat the `t authorize` steps.
+This is apparently due to a bug in twitter's cookie handling.

 You can see a list of all the accounts you've authorized by typing the command:

     t accounts